-B: At showdown a player must protect his hand while waiting for it to be read (See also Rule 60).
-If a player does not fully table his cards, then mucks thinking he has won, he does so at his risk.
-If the cards are not 100% identifiable and the TD rules the hand was not clearly read, the player has no claim to the pot.
+B: At showdown players must protect their hands while waiting for cards to be read (See also Rule 65).
+Players who don’t fully table all cards, then muck thinking they’ve won, do so at their own risk.
+If a hand is not 100% retrievable and identifiable and the TD rules it was not clearly read, the player has no claim to the pot.
 The TDs decision on whether a hand was sufficiently tabled is final.

-C: Dealers cannot kill a hand that was properly tabled and obviously the winner.
+C: Dealers cannot kill a properly tabled hand that was obviously the winner.

 14: Live Cards at Showdown

-Discarding non-tabled cards face down does not automatically kill them; a player may change his mind and table his cards if they remain 100% identifiable.
+Discarding non-tabled cards face down does not automatically kill them; players may change their minds and table cards that remain 100% identifiable and retrievable.
 Cards are killed by the dealer when pushed into the muck or otherwise rendered irretrievable and unidentifiable.

 All hands will be tabled without delay once a player is all-in and all betting action by all other players in the hand is complete.
-No player who is either all-in or has called all betting action may muck his hand without tabling.
-All hands in both the main and sidepot(s) must be tabled and are live.
+No player who is either all-in or has called all betting action may muck his or her hand without tabling.
+All hands in both the main and side pot(s) must be tabled and are live.
 See Illustration Addendum.

 A: In a non all-in showdown, if cards are not spontaneously tabled or discarded, the TD may enforce an order of show.
 The last aggressive player on the final betting round (final street) must table first.
-If there was no bet on the final street, the player who would act first if it were a betting round must table first (i.e. first seat left of the button in flop games, high hand showing in stud, low hand in razz, etc.).
+If there was no final round bet, the player who would act first in a final betting round must table first (i.e. first seat left of the button in flop games, high hand showing in stud, low hand in razz, etc.).

 A: Players not still in possession of cards at showdown, or who have mucked their cards face down without tabling, lose any rights or privileges to ask to see any hand.

-B: If there was a river bet, any caller has an inalienable right to see the last aggressor’s hand on request (“the hand he paid to see”) provided the caller retains or has tabled his cards.
+B: If there was a river bet, any caller has an inalienable right to see the last aggressor’s hand on request (“the hand they paid to see”) provided the caller tabled or retains his or her cards.
 TDs discretion governs all other requests such as to see the hand of another caller, or if there was no river bet.
 See Illustration Addendum [adopted 2013].

 To play the board, a player must table all hole cards to get part of the pot (See Rule 13-A).